• 12 Neglinnaya Street, Moscow, 107016 Russia

 The CPI may be calculated for different periods.
 Consumer price levels are most often compared month-over-month, year-over-year, and versus December of the previous year.

-The Federal State Statistics Service is in charge of the statistical monitoring of prices, the corresponding calculations, and the publication of data on the CPI in Russia.
+The Federal State Statistics Service is in charge of the statistical monitoring of prices, the corresponding calculations, and the publication of data on the CPI in Russia, including by region.

 Consumer basket specifics in Russia

-The specific feature of the consumer basket in Russia, as generally across emerging market economies, is a relatively large share of food products (36.5% in 2014).
+The specific feature of the consumer basket in Russia, as generally across emerging market economies, is a relatively large share of food products (38.8% in 2025).
 Food prices are rather volatile.
-Inflation in the food market is largely affected by changes in supply, first and foremost by the harvest of agricultural crops in Russia and abroad, which significantly depends on weather conditions.
+To a significant extent, fluctuations in food prices are related to changes in supply volumes, primarily the harvest of agricultural crops in Russia and abroad, which significantly depends on weather conditions.
 Since the proportion of food products in the consumer basket is high, fluctuations of food prices may materially impact inflation in general.

 In addition, the Russian consumer basket used to calculate the CPI comprises goods and services with regulated prices and tariffs.
 Thus, the government regulates tariffs for a range of utility services, passenger transportation services, communication services, and some others.
 Furthermore, prices for tobacco products and alcoholic beverages considerably depend on excise rates.

 Both domestic and imported goods and services satisfy consumer demand.
 There are no statistics on the proportion of imports in the CPI.
-However, the percentage of imports in the structure of retail trade commodity resources (approximately 44% in recent years) may give an understanding of this proportion in terms of goods.
+However, the percentage of imports in the structure of retail trade commodity resources (around 40% until 2021) may give an understanding of this proportion in terms of goods.
 The sizeable share of imported goods in the consumer basket is the reason why changes in the ruble exchange rate substantially impact inflation.

 Inflation factors

-Inflation may also increase when an imbalance in the market for a particular product or service arises because of insufficient supply, e.g., a poor harvest, export restrictions or a monopolist’s actions.
+Inflation may also increase when an imbalance in the economy arises because of insufficient supply, e.g., a poor harvest, export restrictions or a monopolist’s actions.

-Growth of prices for imported components of costs may be associated with both a rise in world prices and depreciation of the national currency.
-Moreover, weakening of the national currency may directly affect prices for imported end products.
+Accelerated price growth may be associated with the depreciation of the national currency.
+In this case, imported goods become more expensive for both consumers and domestic producers.
 The overall impact of exchange rate movements on price changes is called the ‘pass-through’ and is often analysed as an independent inflation factor.
+A quantification of the Exchange Rate Pass-through is provided in the Monetary Policy Guidelines.

 Economic theory distinguishes inflation expectations as a special factor–these are economic agents’ assumptions regarding future inflation.
 Manufacturers take into account expected inflation levels when making decisions on prices for their own products, salaries, output and investment.
 Households’ inflation expectations impact their decisions on amounts of available funds to be saved or spent.
 Economic agents’ decisions influence the demand for and supply of goods and services, and ultimately, inflation.